Data Quality Leaders Unite Around Alation’s ‘Open Data Quality Initiative’

 "Data quality has been an intractable problem for decades," said Sanjeev Mohan, recent Gartner research vice president.
 "Data catalogs have become the go-to source to discover, store, and act on metadata.
 As such, data catalogs are well-positioned to address the data quality problem today.
 Alation's solution is unique, as it marries its state-of-the-art catalog with a choice of DQ partners for customers to choose from.
 This flexibility delivers the most optimal solution for a varied data and analytics landscape."

-“Our research shows that data quality is the most impactful data governance issue organizations face affecting 89% of survey participants,” said Dave Menninger, SVP and Research Director, Ventana Research.
-“Alation’s Open Data Quality Initiative will help organizations more easily establish and maintain quality and trust in their data.”
+“Our research shows that data quality is the most impactful data governance issue organisations face affecting 89% of survey participants,” said Dave Menninger, SVP and Research Director, Ventana Research.
+“Alation’s Open Data Quality Initiative will help organisations more easily establish and maintain quality and trust in their data.”

 Alation’s ODQF partners will have access to a developer SDK that includes an open API, easily accessible documents via a developer portal, and partner onboarding tutorials with integration best practices.
 This integration provides data consumers with instant access to the data quality rules, metrics, and warnings they need across the broadest possible range of vendors, seamlessly integrated into the UX of the market-leading Alation Data Catalog.